Alrem/dataart-iot-workshop/README.md

 [DataArt](http://dataart.com)

-Dataart IoT Workshop is an example of using DeviceHive java Library inside Android Application.
+Dataart IoT Workshop is an example of using DeviceHive Java Library inside Android Application.